ashutoshswamy/DisAI/README.md

 - `/prompt` - This command is for asking questions to the bot so the bot can give you answers by extracting the data using the Google's Gemini API.

+- `/ping` - This shows the bot's latency and uptime.

 ## How to create your own bot like this?

 You can create your own bot like this bu just following these simple steps :-